Redpoint (climbing)

 Kurt Albert climbing at the "Streitberger Schild" near Streitberg, Frankenjura, Germany, the place where he made the first Rotpunkt in 1975.

-In rock climbing, a redpoint is a successful free-climb of a climbing route performed by a lead-climber.

-The climber can use their rock-climbing equipment only for their protection, not as an artificial aid to rest or climb.
-The climber can have attempted or practised the route many times beforehand, such as by headpointing or by top roping.
+In rock climbing, a redpoint is a successful free-climb of a climbing route that is performed by a lead climber.
+The lead climber can use rock-climbing equipment only for their protection, and not as an artificial aid to rest or help them ascend.
+The lead climber can have attempted or practised the route many times beforehand, such as by headpointing or top roping.

 When performed on the first attempt, a successful redpoint is typically called onsight (without prior knowledge about beta), or flash (with beta provided by others).
-Typically, climbers will try to redpoint a route after having failed to onsight or flash it.
+Typically, lead climbers try to redpoint a route after having failed to onsight or flash it.
 Regardless of the number of attempts required to perform it, the first successful redpoint of a climbing route is recorded as the first free ascent (FFA) of that route.